envirover/SPLRadioRoom/README.md

 * Activated [RockBLOCK Mk2](http://www.rock7mobile.com/products-rockblock) or [RockBLOCK 9603](http://www.rock7mobile.com/products-rockblock-9603) Iridium satellite communication module with FTDI USB to UART cable.
 * Cellular or satellite Internet modem.

+See [hardware/rpi-radioroom.md](hardware/rpi-radioroom.md) for UV Radio Room hardware parts and STL files for a 3D-printed enclosure.

 ## Wiring

 UV Radio Room uses serial devices to communicate with autopilot and ISBD transceiver.
 Cellular or satellite Internet modems cold be connected using USB, Ethernet, or WiFi connections.